Who Gets Custom Deal Toys (and What Exactly are They For?)

 Pickleball-Themed Crystal Deal Toy

 Deal toys are a uniquely powerful branding tool.
-An effetively-designed deal toy can insure that a firm’s name is prominently displayed to a client long after the tranactions.
+An effectively-designed deal toy can ensure that a firm’s name is prominently displayed to a client long after the transaction.

 Client Retention and Marketing